cande1gut/SoDa-TAP_docs/docs/architecture/deployment.md

   <figcaption>Sequence Diagram of SoDa-TAP</figcaption>
 </figure>

+[^1]: Make sure that you have an already created CSV in the "unprocessed" folder, so that the connector is able to be initialized.
-[^1]: At the start of the automatic deployment of the environment, the tweets will be already available in the csvTweets topic, ready to be consumed by the spark project in the JupyterLab notebook.
+[^2]: At the start of the automatic deployment of the environment, the tweets will be already available in the csvTweets topic, ready to be consumed by the spark project in the JupyterLab notebook.

 ## Statistical Analysis Toolkit